Bali Right Now

 Not wearing a helmet

 SERIOUS CONSEQUENCEPolice regularly stop tourists riding without helmets in Canggu, Seminyak, and Uluwatu.
-More importantly, Bali's roads produce serious scooter crashes daily, and insurance companies often reject claims if you ignored helmet laws.
+Bali has frequent serious scooter crashes, and insurers often reject claims if you ignored helmet laws.

 Fix: Wear a proper fitted helmet every ride, even for short trips.
-Refuse damaged rental helmets with loose straps or cracked shells.
+Refuse damaged rental helmets with cracked shells or loose straps.

 -